 A comedic live performance.
 A send up of the hyper-sexualisation of and racism towards the female "oriental" body.

 2015, These Twelve Things Are True, for John Walter’s Alien Sex Club, Ambika P3, London

-An interdisciplinary piece with actors, live music, film, and poetry was created following conversations with HIV expert Dr Michael Brady.
+An multimedia piece with actors, live music, film, and poetry was created following conversations with HIV expert Dr Michael Brady.
 A deliberately aggravating performance highlighting issues of frustration around HIV detection.
 A comedy.

 2015, Home, for Anna Sulan Masing's Don't Sing in the Kitchen, London

 An improvised, interactive, musical storytelling piece where audience members were guided to share tales of home with me.

 2015, Whale Song for Fanny Peculiar’s Hellfire Club - A Feminist Knees Up, Toynbee Studios, London

 A piece deconstructing a joke.
 An exploration of whether artists are allowed to be funny.
 Details of the event here.

 2014, Vampire of my Heart, or, How I found God and I'm At One With The Universe, First runner up, Annual Anti-Valentine Poetry Anti-Slam, Hackney Attic